penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.5.5 - 21 Jan 2019 =
+* Fixed : On Edit Page screen, Groups and Users could not be selected for exceptions if WP_DEBUG was defined

 = 2.5.4 - 6 Dec 2018 =
 * Fixed : Pro - Excessive update checks on Plugins screen if any Pro extensions are installed but inactive